 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the high tide was at 11:43 am and the low tide will be at 7:03 pm.
+In the high tide and low tide chart, we can see that the high tide will be at 1:23 pm and the low tide will be at 10:16 pm.

-The lunar phase is a Waning Crescent.
-Today we have 12 hours and 9 minutes of sun.
-The solar transit is at 12:53 pm and the length of time the moon will be visible will be 12 hours and 57 minutes.
+The lunar phase is a Waning Gibbous.
+Today we will have 13 hours and 58 minutes of sun.
+The solar transit will be at 1:04 pm and the length of time the moon will be visible will be 10 hours and 20 minutes.

-The tidal coefficient today is 73, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 77 to end the day with a tidal coefficient of 80.
-The tide heights today are 1.3 ft and 1.0 ft.
+The tidal coefficient today is 95.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 94 to end the day with a tidal coefficient of 93.
+The tide heights today are 1.6 ft and -0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Quatre Bayous Pass which is of 2.0 ft and a minimum height of -1.0 ft.

 The solunar fishing calendar in Quatre Bayous Pass tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: